Mob War is a 1989 USA action crime film by J Christian Ingvordsen. With Jake LaMotta,

 Cut to remove an entire supposedly blasphemous sequence set in a church in which a male transvestite buggered himself with a rosary.
-The shots of the transvestite were intercut with footage of Christ moving through the Stations
+The shots of the transvestite were intercut with footage of Christ moving through the Stations of the

 UK: A short version was passed X (16) without BBFC cuts for:

 1959 cinema release

 See article from bbfc.co.uk .
 The film may have been passed uncut but the BBFC got a bit heavy